VIRGINIA POLICY REVIEW

 The Virginia General Assembly passed a law to give Civilian Review Boards the power to initiate investigations and have a say in disciplinary rulings for law enforcement groups.
 While these groups existed before, they were previously restricted to an advisory role.
 However, this new law, which goes into effect July 1st 2021, only allows localities to implement this measure, rather than actually requiring these oversight groups.
 Shifting to mandatory civilian input would allow for greater transparency and accountability.

+The other key update passed this fall was the ban on no-knock search warrants, making Virginia the third state to pass this law, in response to continued reports of increased excessive force and mistaken identities associated with no-knock warrants.
 In further attempts to reduce violence and police brutality, House Bill 5049 limits the use of military weapons and vehicles by police, except when the Criminal Justice Service Board approves a waiver.
-The bill allows for the use of “kinetic impact munitions,” such as rubber and plastic-coated projectiles, only in the direct defense of an officer or other person.
-This is especially significant in the context of protests, with many police across the country using tear gas and rubber bullets on crowds.
+The bill also prohibits the use of “kinetic impact munitions,” such as rubber and plastic-coated projectiles, except in the direct defense of an officer or other person.
+This is especially significant in the context of protests and police use of tear gas and rubber bullets on crowds.
 Other bills that passed include measures to increase crisis training, de-escalation techniques, and bias training.

 Additionally, both the VA House of Delegates and Senate took measures to try to address accountability and enforcement of officer misconduct punishments.
 Until the Special Session this past August, officers who were dismissed or under review could apply and continue to work in other districts.
-However, the passage of House Bill 5051 requires the Department of Criminal Justice Services to establish standards of conduct, adopt procedural due process, and alert the Criminal Justice Service Board of possible violations.
-These measures serve to prevent officers from resigning and being re-hired in new areas.
-Many police chiefs in Virginia, such as Norfolk Chief Boone, have expressed frustration at how easy it is for an offending officer to escape prosecution, and therefore de-certification, and then find work at a nearby agency.
-House Bill 5104 requires greater disclosure of information regarding individual officers’ misconduct, arrests, and civil suits to potential new employers in law enforcement or correctional facilities.
-Should these conditions not be met, officers will be barred from employment in these sectors.
+However, the passage of House Bill 5051 requires the Department of Criminal Justice Services to establish standards of conduct, adopt procedural due process, and alert the Criminal Justice Service Board of possible violations, to prevent officers from resigning and being re-hired in new areas.
+Many police chiefs in Virginia have expressed frustration at how easy it is for an officer who has been de-certified to then re-apply to a nearby agency.
+House Bill 5104 also requires greater disclosure of information regarding violations, misconducts, and lawsuits against law enforcement officers to other law-enforcement or jail employers.
+With the passing of this bill, officers who violate this new state code will be barred from staying in law enforcement.

 Despite establishing more concrete standards of conduct with restrictions on what is allowed and when it is considered “acceptable” to violate civilian rights, these bills still need to be expanded to actually punish and hold law enforcement accountable.
-Only a small portion of officers who had violations or complaints against them are decertified, resulting in Virginia having one of the lowest decertification rates in the nation.
-We also need to require trials and complete investigations for all reported violations.
+Currently, police officers could still potentially remain on paid suspension or be fired with no other consequences, regardless of severity of violations.
+In Virginia, officers are only de-certified when prosecuted and found guilty.
+As a result, only a small portion of officers who had violations or complaints against them are de-certified, with Virginia having one of the lowest rates of de-certification.
+Future reform bills should also require complete investigations for all reported violations.

-For increased accountability, House Bill 5029 requires other officers to intervene in cases of excessive force, as well as report the offending officer.
-While this bill is a necessary provision, the vaguely defined phrasing of “unlawful excess force” and “attempt to intervene” when “objectively possible and reasonable” within the bill could result in divergent interpretations by law enforcement agencies themselves.
+For increased accountability, House Bill 5029 now requires other officers to intervene in cases of excessive force, as well as report the offending officer.
+While this bill is a necessary provision, the ambiguity of “unlawful excess force” and “attempt to intervene” when “objectively possible and reasonable” could leave some cases open to interpretation by law-enforcement agencies themselves, with the possibility for variability by localities or station.

 Picture